 Firmness: Soft (4), Medium-Firm (6), or Firm (8)

 The Brooklyn Bedding Signature Hybrid is another great pick to consider for a high-quality hybrid mattress with a firm feel.
 Like the Aurora Luxe, this mattress is also available in three firmness levels—Soft (4), Medium-Firm (6), or Firm (8).
 Also like the Aurora Luxe, the Signature hybrid has a quilted cover and poly foam comfort layer with a pocketed coil base.
 This mattress has slightly less sinkage and higher levels of bounce compared to Aurora.
 Lastly, the Signature Hybrid is sold at a value-packed price of $999 for a queen.
-If you enjoy a bit more pushback and want to save $700, the Signature Hybrid may be the better pick for you.
+If you enjoy a bit more pushback and want to save $700, the Signature Hybrid is a fantastic choice.

 Best For